 Skip to main content

-Discover and govern access to model provider services
+Discover and govern access to external model providers (model provider services)

-This page describes how to discover model provider services that are available to you and how to govern access to them with Unity Catalog privileges.
+Discover the external model providers (model provider services) available to you, and govern access to them with Unity Catalog privileges.

 Requirements